Cody Williams

-Cody Leron Williams (born November 20, 2004) is an American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
+Cody Leron Williams (born November 20, 2004) is an American professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA).
 He played college basketball for the Colorado Buffaloes.
 He was a consensus five-star recruit and one of the top players in the 2023 class.
-He is the brother of Oklahoma City Thunder player Jalen Williams.
+He is the younger brother of Oklahoma City Thunder player Jalen Williams.

 Early life

 Williams was born in San Luis Obispo, California but grew up in Gilbert, Arizona after his family moved there when he was young.
 He attended Perry High School.
-As a junior, Williams was named the Premier Region Player of the Year after averaging 13 points, four rebounds, three assists, and two steals per game as Perry won the Class 6A state championship.
-Williams averaged 18.4 points, 6.7 rebounds, and four assists per game as a senior while leading the Pumas to a 30–1 record and a second consecutive state championship.
+As a junior, Williams was named the Premier Region Player of the Year after averaging 13 points, 4 rebounds, 3 assists, and 2 steals per game as Perry won the Class 6A state championship.
+Williams averaged 18.4 points, 6.7 rebounds, and 4 assists per game as a senior while leading the Pumas to a 30–1 record and a second consecutive state championship.

 Williams was selected to play in the 2023 McDonald's All-American Boys Game during his senior year.
 He was also selected to play for Team USA in the Nike Hoops Summit.

 Williams was a consensus five-star recruit and one of the top players in the 2023 class, according to major recruiting services.
 On November 9, 2022, Williams committed to playing college basketball for Colorado after considering offers from LSU, Arizona, UCLA, and USC.
 He became the highest-ranked committed recruit in program history and the first five-star recruit to join Colorado.